lexra/kpdocker/README.md

 7. About `input_image = Image.open('000000350003.jpg')`, could we use a png file instead?

 8. About `Workflow for Yolo Example` described above, is there any step that we could skip?
-If the answer is `possitive`, which steps?
+If the answer is `possitive`, which step?

 9. The official documentation didn't invoke `ktc.convert_channel_last_to_first()` in `preprocess()`, Why we invoke `ktc.convert_channel_last_to_first()` before `preprocess()` returns?